Representing Yourself at an Administrative Hearing

-- What is the deadline for requesting an administrative hearing?
+- What is the deadline for asking for an administrative hearing?

-- How do I request an administrative hearing?
+- How do I ask for an administrative hearing?

-- How should I get ready for my hearing?
+- How do I get ready for my hearing?

-- What should I bring to the hearing?
+- What do I bring to the hearing?

 - What happens at the hearing?